Actions Packs and Themes

 Collaborating with Other Countries

-Collaborating with other countries to do actions that have a global impact is a great way to practise active solidarity.
+Collaborating with other countries on actions that have a global impact is a great way to practise active solidarity.

 To find out how to connect with other countries, contact the XRUK Rebel Hive at hive@extinctionrebellion.uk.